 If you’re a B2B company or just someone looking for business connections, this is for you.
 The entire network is 500 million professionals, there is simply no better place to reach buyers and find many other opportunities.

 You can now blog on LinkedIn using Pulse and share the content with your entire professional network and with the up to 50 groups you can be a member of.
 If you write well, can grow your network or if you already have a large network, you can reach a lot of people.

 Many people have looked at LinkedIn as second tier for years compared to Facebook or Twitter for marketing purposes, thus groups have been overlooked.
 It’s very straightforward to start building a LinkedIn group and the reach remains phenomenal!

 LinkedIn is gearing towards being the only network you’ll ever need professionally.
 With content coming in, education as well and I’m sure some secret projects on the go, it’s simply a fantastic place to get reach and grow your business/reach your professional objectives (They didn’t pay us to say that!)

-There’s about a million ways you can get started building a presence on LinkedIn, this post is about why you should refocus more marketing efforts to the platform, so we won’t go in depth but here are a few areas and relevant posts that can help you grow:
+There are about a million ways you can get started building a presence on LinkedIn; this post is about why you should refocus more marketing efforts to the platform, so we won’t go in-depth here, but here are a few areas and relevant posts that can help you grow: